karstenw/nodebox-pyobjc/README.md

 ### The download includes the NodeBox-Library.
 When first starting NodeBox, go to the preferences and set the Library folder to the included folder.

-#### 1. Open the script "install-conceptnet-database.py" and run it.
-This installs the conceptnet database
+#### 1. Open the script "DOWNLOAD_DATABASES_AND_INSTALL_CONCEPTNET.py" and run it.
+This loads databases for nltk, wn, textblob and builds the conceptnet database.

-#### 1. Open the script "download_corpora.py" and run it.
-This installs the NLTK database and downloads some data.

 #### Differences from the official version: